How to achieve the best transition period for you and your cows

 To overcome the transition cow challenges outlined above, these simple standard protocols can be followed:

-- Day of calving – provide supplemental calcium and recovery support with the AHV Metri Bolus, AHV Milk Start Paste and AHV Aspi.
+- Day of calving – provide supplemental calcium and recovery support with the AHV Metri Bolus, AHV Milk Start Paste, AHV Booster Bolus and AHV Aspi.

-- 5 days post calving – supply supplemental energy to aid transition and provide a boost to the immune system with the AHV Booster bolus.
+- 5 days post calving – supply supplemental energy to avoid a negative energy balance with the AHV Booster range.

-The AHV Milk Start Paste, and Milk Start Bolus contain Phosphorus, Calcium, and Vitamin D, which are among the most important vitamins and minerals needed around calving and throughout the transition period.
-Prominent levels of phosphorus can help cows in overcoming metabolic- and liver challenges.
-Calcium is instrumental in expelling the placenta, avoiding the two previously mentioned challenges.
+The AHV Milk Start Paste, and Milk Start Bolus contain Calcium, Magnesium, Phosphorus and Vitamin D, which are among the most important vitamins and minerals needed around calving and throughout the transition period.
+Prominent levels of phosphorus can help cows overcome metabolic- and liver challenges.
+Both Magnesium and Vitamin D are essential for the efficient absorption of Calcium.
 Providing some form of these vitamins and minerals to cows will assist them in getting past calving challenges.

-Tissue recovery is very demanding of energy.
-This tissue recovery is compounded in high producing cows and first calf heifers facing the challenge of calving for the first time.
-The AHV Booster provides the animal with energy to meet these requirements, immune function, along with their production expectations.
+Tissue recovery requires a lot of energy.
+High producing cows need more vitamins, minerals, and energy than low producing cows.
+First calf heifers facing the challenge of calving for the first time also need great amounts of energy to recover.
+The AHV Booster range provides the animal with energy to meet these requirements.

 When transition cow health is optimized, cows are left with a better opportunity to be productive and successful in their lactation.
 If transition cow health is optimized year after year, cows will be more profitable and stay in the herd longer.